erinzm/glocate/README.md

 ## $ glocate_
 Locate with Grep!
 It's so fast!

+#### Installing it
+`make install`: install it. please run as root :D

 #### Usage:
 `glocate <pattern>`: locate pattern on the system. pattern can be a filename or any pattern acceptable to grep.
-`glocupdate`: update the glocate database. should be run as root.
+`glocupdate`: update th e glocate database. should be run as root.

 #### License:
 MIT 2015 Liam Marshall